monome/docs/norns/help.md

 Over the shield's many iterations, we have worked to reduce these issues -- revision `210330` improved audio isolation over the previous two releases (`191106` and `200323`), which `211028` (the latest model) retained.

-If you experience noise on a `211028` unit, this is most likely the WIFI antenna on the Pi creating interference.
+If you experience noise on a `211028` unit, this is most likely the WiFi antenna on the Pi creating interference.
 To protect against this, each `211028` board was shipped with a white sticker covering the components in closest proximity to the Pi's USB + Ethernet ports:

 ![](/docs/norns/image/norns-shield-white-sticker.png)

 If you experience consistent noise, either visually represented on the `in` VU meter on the LEVELS screen or generally when listening to the shield's output, disassemble the unit and check the state of this sticker.

-If the sticker has been removed, or if it has worn down, or is just not effectively shielding against the strength of your Pi's WIFI antenna, it can be replaced with a few layers of electrical tape.
+If the sticker has been removed, or if it has worn down, or is just not effectively shielding against the strength of your Pi's WiFi antenna, it can be replaced with a few layers of electrical tape.

 Also, reassembling the unit with a little more looseness might also help -- over-tightening the enclosure screws can contribute to unexpected noise + interference.

-If there is still interference when WIFI is on and networking while monitoring is necessary, we recommend turning WIFI off (via SYSTEM > WIFI) and plugging directly into your router via the Pi's Ethernet jack.
+If there is still interference when WiFi is on and networking while monitoring is necessary, we recommend turning WiFi off (via SYSTEM > WIFI) and plugging directly into your router via the Pi's Ethernet jack.
 This will completely bypass the Pi's antenna and any related interference in the audio lines.

 ### can I plug modular signals into norns directly? {#modular-levels}